by KD Miller

 "As I said, don't remind me," Papi repeated.
 "I cried in my uncle's arms, as he tried to reassure me that all Tuscano men would go gray before forty."

 A look of disbelief and disgust at my short-lived black hair crossed over my face.
 Then it dawned on me.

 "Wait," I looked at Uncle Theodore, "You're the oldest, wouldn't you have gone gray first?"

 I watched my uncle crush out his cigarette in the ashtray on the side table.
 "It's all making sense, isn't it?"

 "I think so?"
 I squeaked, scared of what they were hiding.

 Dr. Francis looked down at the diary, as he reached to push his reading glasses up.

 "Let's us begin," he started.
-"Catrina Muller throws her fox fur wrap over her shoulders and races across the snow covered streets of Sherwood, Texas.
+"Catrina Muller throws her fox fur wrap over her shoulders and races across the snow-covered streets of Sherwood, Texas.
 Her boots made slapping sounds as they made contact with the melted water.
-Once a week, at ten until noon, she meets up with her husband at his floral shop and they take the train to Denison for lunch.
+Once a week, at precisely ten to noon, she meets up with her husband at his floral shop and they take the train to McKinney for lunch.
 With a deep breath, she inhales and exhales, revealing white puffs in the air."

 I settle back down and instantly lay my head on Papi's shoulder.
 He responds by taking a hold of my hand.
 I'm ready.